St George

 Ordnance Island lies to the south of King’s Square and is reached by a small bridge.
 Here there’s a replica of the Deliverance and a statue of Sir George Somers.

 St Peter’s Church is just north of King’s Square and is the most popular attraction in St George.
-It was built in 1612 by the first colonists and is the oldest Protestant church in the Western Hemisphere.
+It was built in 1612 by the first colonists and is the oldest Protestant church in continuous use in the Western Hemisphere.
 Its treasures include a bible from 1594 and the oldest piece of Bermudian furniture, an altar made by Governor Richard Moore.
 The church was used as the meeting place for Bermuda’s parliament until the State House was completed in 1620.

 The Unfinished Church lies just north of the town centre and was intended to replace St Peter’s.
 Construction began in 1874 but the building was never completed.
 Today it offers great photographic opportunities for visitors and is a popular location for wedding ceremonies.